thjread/thjread-blog/posts/2020-03-09-getting-started-category-theory.markdown

 ### Category Theory for Programmers --- Bartosz Milewski

 The first part of this is one of the best gentle introductions to category theory that I know of.
-He tries to avoid too much mathematical notation and technical details, and instead gives intuition with beautiful drawings and keeps things grounded with snippets of Haskell code.
+He tries to avoid too much mathematical notation and technical detail, and instead gives intuition with beautiful drawings and keeps things grounded with snippets of Haskell code.
 If you have a formal training in mathematics you might prefer the next item on the list; on the other hand if you want to learn category theory in order to understand Haskell then this might be the only thing you need to read.

 Can be read online [here](https://bartoszmilewski.com/2014/10/28/category-theory-for-programmers-the-preface/) --- that page also links to a pdf version, a hardcover book and a series of YouTube videos.

 ### Category Theory in Context --- Emily Riehl

 This was my choice of introductory category theory textbook.
-It's accessible without needing to know an excessive amount of abstract algebra or other maths, and the writing is clear and of a consistently high quality.
-The content is evidently very well thought through: every time I skipped something I would find that it became important later, and need to go back and learn it properly.
+It's accessible to a later year maths undergrad without needing to know an excessive amount of abstract algebra or other prerequisites, and the writing is clear and of a consistently high quality.
+The content is evidently very well thought through: every time I skipped something I would find that it became important later, and need to go back and learn it properly!
 It's a fairly dense book but not needlessly so --- all the key intuition and examples are there.

 Free online [here](http://www.math.jhu.edu/~eriehl/context.pdf), and the paperback version is inexpensive.